Food waste is a growing concern in Australia. The total annual spend on food waste this year has hit a whopping $10.3 billion dollars!

 Our Food Waste Infographic and Food For Thought Video show the impact of food waste on the environment and your hip pocket, and how you can make simple changes to help create a more sustainable future.

-The 2020 Rabobank Food Waste Report is part of Rabobank’s annual Financial Health Barometer (FHB), surveying over 2,395 financial decision makers aged between 18 and 65.
-The survey now in its tenth year polls attitudes and behaviours towards saving, debt, farming, food production and food waste.
+The 2021 Rabobank Food and Farming Report is part of Rabobank’s annual Financial Health Barometer (FHB), surveying over 2,300 financial decision makers aged between 18 and 65.
+The survey now in its 11th year polls attitudes and behaviours towards saving, debt, farming, food production and food waste.
 Results are weighted by gender, age and location according to statistics from the Australian Bureau of Statistics.
-Two surveys were undertaken this year, one pre-pandemic before COVID-19 restrictions set in, in March 2020, and the other as much of Australia began to emerge from the height of restrictions in September 2020, allowing for comparison of results and changes in behaviours.